victor-pena/victor/_posts/2022-05-10-convergiendo-hacia-economia.md

 ## (Environmental) infrastructures

-Environmental regulation is converging infrastructure towards an accompaniment with nature functions, following economic means and ends.
+Environmental regulations are making infrastructure to converge towards an accompaniment with the nature functions, following economic means and ends.
 The continuous emergence of new landscapes is being conducted in accordance to the mechanisms of capital reproduction.
 This socio-spatial system operates across scales where society perceptions and concerns about the condition of the nature, are institutionalized by regulations implemented through the same range of scales.

 Those environmental framework apply to activities that seek to obtain resources from nature.
 The object of these rules is the infrastructure planning, construction, operation and decommission.